NataliSupportMan/Final_Assignment_EGM722/README.md

 ## 1. Installations

-For the python code, the pycharm IDE recommended and can be found [here](https://geopandas.org/docs.html)

-In order to set the environment.yml provided above you need to download the 'Conda' on your local computer.
-First [click here](https://docs.anaconda.com/anaconda/install/) to download the anaconda and while you have done the installation open 'anaconda navigator' and in the left side screen click 'Environments'.
+1.1 Getting started download 'Conda' on your local computer to set the environment.yml provided above .
+First [click here](https://docs.anaconda.com/anaconda/install/) to download the 'anaconda' and while you have done the installation open 'anaconda navigator' and in the left side screen click 'Environments'.
 On the bottom-left of your screen click the 'import' and add a 'Name:' and 'Specification File' the environment.yml provided and click import.
 While is done more than 160 packages should be added to your ennvironment

+1.2 For the python code, the pycharm IDE recommended and can be found [here](https://geopandas.org/docs.html)